sjbylo/aba/README.md

 aba           # Run aba if you want Aba to install & load the mirror registry
 ```

-You will find the large image set tar file under `aba/mirror/save`.
+Note: You will find the large image set tar file under `aba/mirror/save`.

 [Back to top](#who-should-use-aba)